rediscovery-io/remo-python/README.md

 ## Get in touch
 If you have any issues around the SDK, feel free to open an issue in the repo.
-For general questions around Remo, you can get in touch at hello AT remo.ai
+For anything else, you can write on [our forum](https://support.remo.ai)

 <br/>